Edward Wilson-Lee

-Edward Wilson-Lee is an English literature academic at Sidney Sussex College, University of Cambridge, and a specialist in the literature and the history of the book in the early modern period.
+Edward Wilson-Lee is an English literature academic at Sidney Sussex College, Cambridge, and a specialist in the literature and the history of the book in the early modern period.

 Early life

 Wilson-Lee is the son of wildlife conservationists, and was born in the same Midwest farming town as his father.
 He studied English at University College London, and completed a doctorate at Oxford and Cambridge.